Takfir wal-Hijra: History and activities

 The Jama'at al-Muslimin group, was founded by Shukri Mustafa in 1971.
 Originally a member of the Muslim Brotherhood, Mustafa had been imprisoned with other members including Sayyid Qutb, and he eventually became one of Qutb's most radical disciples.
 Mustafa's group gained nationwide attention in Egypt when they kidnapped and eventually executed Islamic scholar and former government minister Husayn al-Dhahabi, a vocal critic of the group, in July 1977.
 In the crackdown that followed, 620 alleged members of the group were arrested and 465 tried before military courts.
 Shukri Mustafa was himself executed the next year, in March 1978.
 An apocalyptic group, according to authors Daniel Benjamin and Steven Simon, based on the "testimony of those who knew him" and Mustafa's statements during his trial, "it is clear Shuqri Mustafa thought he was the Mahdi".
 According to journalist Robin Wright, the group reorganized and within a year of Mustafa's death membership was estimated "to be as high as 4000."

-Some former members of the group were later linked to the assassination of Anwar Sadat in 1981.
+Some former members of the group were later linked to the assassination of Anwar Sadat and the Asyut Islamic Uprising in 1981.
 According to Paul Wilkinson, Shukri Mustafa's execution "ushered in the emergence of two wings within Al Takfir: one under the leadership of Abbud al-Zammut (considered one of the original founders) and one under the leadership of Ayman Al-Zawahiri", later second in command of al-Qaeda.
-Takfir wal-Hijra grew substantially through the 1990s as "Afghan Arabs" returned from Afghanistan to their homes in the Middle East and North Africa and spread their doctrines, establishing a "decentralised network of believers" that has been active "throughout Algeria, Jordan, Lebanon, Libya, Morocco, Pakistan and Sudan."
-During the Algerian Civil War in the 1990s, the al-Muwahhidun group, which has otherwise been referred to as Takfir wal-Hijra, was central in the formation and the ideology of the Armed Islamic Group of Algeria (GIA) which went on to declare Algerian society "takfir", commencing a campaign of massacring civilians.
+Takfir wal-Hijra grew substantially through the 1990s as "Afghan Arabs" returned from Afghanistan after fighting in the Soviet–Afghan War and Afghan Civil War (1989–1992) to their homes in the Middle East and North Africa and spread their doctrines, establishing a "decentralized network of believers" that has been active "throughout Algeria, Jordan, Lebanon, Libya, Morocco, Pakistan and Sudan".
+During the Algerian Civil War in the 1990s, the al-Muwahhidun group, which has otherwise been referred to as Takfir wal-Hijra, was central in the formation and the ideology of the Armed Islamic Group of Algeria (GIA) which went on to declare Algerian society "kuffar", commencing a campaign of massacring civilians.